Updated

 Building trust involves ensuring AI systems are reliable, transparent, and augment rather than replace human care.

-3. Socio-economic Impact
+3. Socio-Economic Impact

-The socio-economic impact of AI in healthcare is profound.
+The socio-economic negative impact of AI in healthcare is profound.
 While AI can improve efficiency and outcomes, it can also lead to job displacement and economic shifts within the healthcare industry.

 Addressing these impacts through policies and programs that support affected workers and communities is essential.